All of the pros and cons about the Samsung Frame TV and how to add art, plus free downloadable still life art to display on a TV.

 - You can choose your own artwork to display on it or choose from the gallery in the Samsung Art Store for a monthly subscription fee.
 (I didn’t do the subscription because I like the flexibility of uploading public domain art I find… see the bottom of this post to snag a few art images, if you want.)

-- The addition of an aftermarket wood bezel frame, which runs about an extra $150, makes it blend even better into whatever interior design aesthetic you choose.
+- The addition of an aftermarket wood bezel frame, which is sold separately and runs about an extra $150, makes it blend even better into whatever interior design aesthetic you choose.

 2. Low Profile

 - The TV is slim and sits completely flush against the wall like a framed piece of art.
 It’s seamless and only draws attention to itself when you want it to.
 (Ours is the 55″.)

 - It even comes with a very thin, clear cord so that it’s easily concealed against a wall.

 - Its One Connect Box can be stored out of sight so that you can easily manage other electronics that attach to it without having to run a tangle of cords to the TV screen on the wall.

 3. Excellent Picture Quality